*Updated December 21st, 2020

 Are you ready?

-Please take a careful look at these statistics collected by Hosthub customers, from over 78 countries around the world, and several thousand properties.
+Please take a careful look at these statistics collected by Hosthub customers, from over 78 countries worldwide, and several thousand properties.

 New bookings per week worldwide (2019 vs 2020)